 It is June, and one of my favorite times of the year is happening right now in Thailand.

 It’s time for the RAMBUTANS to become RIPE!
 I’m a rambutan lush, I have to admit.
 I eat more of these things than a man has a right to!

-Upon first inspection you might think it inedible, or, that it resembles poisonous caterpillars that even when touched bring great burning pain through your skin.
-Nothing could be further from the truth, though you may find some black ants in your batch you purchase.
+Upon first inspection, you might think it is inedible, or, that it resembles poisonous caterpillars that even when touched bring great burning pain through your skin.
+Nothing could be further from the truth, though you may find some black ants in the batch you purchase.
 There is one crawling on my rambutan I brought out of the bag!

 Be careful if you eat a lot of rambutan at one time not to handle the fleshy part with your fingers before you eat it as pesticides are usually used on the outside of the fruit to keep it safe from pests eating it.
 It’s delicious to them too.

 Rambutans here in Thailand are at the usual rate of 15-25 baht per kilogram (2.2 lbs).
 25 baht is roughly equivalent to 80 cents USD.

 Rambutan taste is something you’ll quickly become accustomed to and addicted to.
 I am completely addicted and when each season comes I eat kilogram after kilogram of fruit!

 More Thai food videos at Joy’s Thai Food YouTube Channel >